albar965/littlenavmap-manual/en/ROUTEDESCR.md

 #### Speed and Altitude {#speed-and-altitude}

-Cruising speed and cruising level not separated by a space.
+Cruising ground speed and cruising level not separated by a space.

 Speed is prefixed with: